OpenCMISS/manage/docs/techdocs/index.rst

 (not very clever though) for each example.
 The detection is done simply via looking if the according folder contains a :path:`Makefile` file.
 This is far from ideal, but a quick way to see what’s working and what not.

+..
+This adds in the buildlog documentation
+.. cmake-source:: ../../CMakeScripts/OCMiscFunctionsMacros.cmake